jesald15/PinkyShare/README.md

 Pair the devices by entering the 4-digit PIN of the partner device.

-Drag & Drop files or entire folders into the browser.
+Drop files or entire folders into the browser.

-Wait for the "Ding!" sound—your file is securely saved.

 ⚠️ Performance Notes for Mobile
 Keep Screen On: Mobile browsers often kill WebRTC connections if the screen turns off or the tab is backgrounded.

-Browser Choice: Recommended for Chrome, Firefox, or Brave for full Web Crypto API support.
+Browser Choice: Recommended for Firefox, or Brave for full Web Crypto API support.